codr7/gfoo/README.md

 ```

 ### bindings
+Bindings come in two flavors, compile time and runtime.

-Identifiers may be bound to values in the current scope using `let:`.
+Identifiers may be bound to values at runtime in the current scope using `let:`.
 ```
   let: foo 42

-[]
   foo

 [42]